 A lack of quality health care can lead to negative health outcomes and more intensive treatment, such as avoidable hospitalizations.
-Adults in Sheepshead Bay lack health insurance or go without needed medical care at rates similar to residents of NYC as a whole.
+The rates of adults in South Crown Heights and Lefferts Gardens who have no health insurance or go without needed medical care are similar to the citywide averages.
+However, the percentage receiving late or no prenatal care in South Crown Heights and Lefferts Gardens is higher than the Brooklyn average.